 Minerals are needed for good growth of kefir microbes.
 That is the reason for the raw sugar or black strap molasses, which is full of good minerals.

-As you can see, making kefir is quite easy.
-It is a simple step to improving your health.
+As you can see, making both water kefir and milk kefir is quite easy.
+It is a simple step to gaining many benefits for your health.
 So venture out and try something different.
 Add a little kefir to your life.

 9 Evidence-Based Health Benefits of Kefir www.healthline.com/nutrition/9-health-benefits-of-kefir

 Top 7 Proven Health Benefits of Kefir https://drjockers.com/kefir

 - 1/2 cup flax seed

 - seasonings as desired

 - mix all seed together.
 Add and mix well desired seasonings, such as salt, onion powder, or garlic powder, or dill, or basil

 - Add warm water and let set for 10-20 minutes until gel from chia and flax firms up

 - put on cookie sheet and flatten out to make crackers